liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. troop/troupe
 1. his back was beaded with sweat
 1. you bet
-1. I think there is a subliminal message in the sentance
 1. subliminal/subconcious
 1. you need to apply balm to your lips to keep it moist
 1. she preached economy as the best means of solving the crisis